-Minnesota transfer Kendarian Handy-Holly will be a member of Auburn’s football team this fall.
+Minnesota transfer Kendarian Handy-Holly will be a member of Auburn’s football team this fall, the safety confirmed.

 The Jackson, Ala., native announced his intention to transfer earlier this spring in hopes of returning closer to home.
-Minnesota granted Handy-Holly full release, and he decided last week his next step is to play safety for Auburn.
-He and his family are on Auburn’s campus Thursday watching the Tigers 7-on-7 tournament and spending time with coaches.
+Minnesota granted Handy-Holly his full release and he decided last week that his next step is to play safety for Auburn.
+He and his family are on Auburn’s campus Thursday watching the Tigers’ 7-on-7 tournament and spending time with coaches.

-Handy-Holly will have four years to play three.
+Handy-Holly will have four years to play three seasons.
 He will redshirt during the 2018 season.

-Handy-Holly was recruited heavily out of Jackson, Ala.
-The 6-foot-2, 205-pound safety held offers from Florida, Louisville, Mississippi State, Memphis and others out of high school, but neither of the big in-state schools offered him.
+Handy-Holly was recruited heavily in high school.
+The 6-foot-2, 205-pound safety held offers from Florida, Louisville, Mississippi State, Memphis and others, but neither of the big in-state schools offered him.

-As a true freshman, Handy-Holly played in 7 games for the Gophers.
+As a freshman, Handy-Holly played in seven games for the Gophers.
 He recorded 12 tackles and 1 forced fumble.

 The post Former Minnesota safety Kendarian Handy-Holly will transfer to Auburn appeared first on SEC Country.